nrwl/nx/docs/shared/extending-nx/project-graph-plugins.md

 > This API is experimental and might change.

-Project Graph is the representation of the source code in your repo.
+The Project Graph is the representation of the source code in your repo.
 Projects can have files associated with them.
 Projects can have dependencies on each other.

-One of the best features of Nx is that is able to construct the project graph automatically by analyzing your source code.
+One of the best features of Nx the ability to construct the project graph automatically by analyzing your source code.
 Currently, this works best within the JavaScript ecosystem, but it can be extended to other languages and technologies using plugins.

 ## Adding Plugins to Workspace